TorchQL/torchql/README.md

 # TorchQL

 TorchQL is a query language for Python-based machine learning models and datasets.
-TorchQL comes with PyTorch support to allow for easier integration of TorchQL queries into the machine learning pipeline.
-Users can write queries that specify integrity constraints through a combination of query operations and arbitrary user-defined functions.
-These integrity constraints can then be directly evaluated over models and datasets.

 ## Demo

-You can explore TorchQL without needing to install it using our demo in this [colab notebook](https://colab.research.google.com/drive/1dXsyx20GK6OXuRsQzwANlZzu_0mFqtrZ).
+Try TorchQL using our demo in this [colab notebook](https://colab.research.google.com/drive/1dXsyx20GK6OXuRsQzwANlZzu_0mFqtrZ).

 ## Installation

-To install TorchQL, run
+The easiest way to install TorchQL is as a Python package:
 ```bash
 pip install torchql
 ```

-Alternatively, install TorchQL from source to contribute and keep up with the latest updates,
+Alternatively, install TorchQL from source to contribute and keep up with the latest updates:
 ```bash
 git clone https://github.com/TorchQL/torchql.git
 cd torchql